elenasacristan/treebooks/README.md

 Then I noticed that if another user bought the same book after, the return date for the book was updated and then the book was appearing again in the currently reading section for each user who had read that book in the past.

-The solution was to create a new %eld in the book model for the current_books that way the book will be added to current_books when the payment is completed and will be removed from current_books when the book is returned so that way it won't be displayed again.
+The solution was to create a new field in the UserProfile model for the current_books that way the book will be added to current_books when the payment is completed and will be removed from current_books when the book is returned so that way it won't be displayed again.

 ##### Image upload
-When I deployed the project to Heroku I try to upload an image and it was not being displayed.
+When I deployed the project to Heroku I tried to upload an image and it was not being displayed.
 I could see in S3 that the image was uploaded in S3 so that made me think that the issue was with the MEDIA_URL.
 Then by checking Slack I found the answer.
 I was using ``` MEDIA_URL = '/media/'``` but I should be using ```MEDIA_URL = "https://%s/%s/" % (AWS_S3_CUSTOM_DOMAIN, MEDIAFILES_LOCATION)``` instead.
 Once I updated the MEDIA_URL the images uploaded were displaying correctly.